wercker-labs/wercker-blog/source/posts/2013-06-06-OpenShift-Support.md

 In this post we're outlining how to get started with wercker and OpenShift.
 For your convenience, we've created a [sample application in Ruby on GitHub](https://github.com/wercker/getting) that you can fork to get started with OpenShift and wercker.
 OpenShift offers several application quickstarts that you can view [here](https://openshift.redhat.com/app/console/application_types).
 Keep in mind, that wercker currently supports Node.js, Ruby and Python, but more stacks are coming soon!

-This guide is also available on our [dev center](http://devcenter.wercker.com/articles/deployment/openshift.html)
+This guide is also available in short form on our [dev center](http://devcenter.wercker.com/articles/deployment/openshift.html).

-### Requirements
+### Prerequisites

 * OpenShift credentials (sign up at [OpenShift registration page](https://openshift.redhat.com/app/account/new))
 * You have [created an application in OpenShift](https://openshift.redhat.com/app/console/application_types)